rsdoiel/antenna/planet.md

 ---

-## EU-US deal will stabilise transatlantic trade, says Gill
+## US confirms 15% tariff for EU includes pharmaceuticals

 date: 2025-07-28, from: RTÉ News

-The tariff deal between the EU and the US will secure, stabilise and grow transatlantic trade and investment relations, the European Commission's Spokesperson on Trade has said.
+The White House has confirmed that the 15% tariff agreed between the European Union and the United States includes pharmaceuticals and semiconductors.

 <br>